GuideUpdated March 26, 2026

 What to do about it (the 5-step audit)

 You do not need to hire a marketing agency to get started.
-These five steps are specific, doable in a weekend, and address the biggest visibility gaps most therapists have.
+These five steps are specific, doable in a weekend, and address the biggest places therapists tend to get missed.

 1